osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

 ### Install Prometheus and kube-state-metrics in your Kubernetes cluster

-Kuantifier relies on [Prometheus](prometheus) with [kube-state-metrics](kube-state-metrics) to gather raw pod metrics.
+Kuantifier relies on [Prometheus](prometheus) with [kube-state-metrics](kube-state-metrics) to account for pod resource usage.
-There are a number of ways to install both, such as via the [promethus community helm charts](prometheus-community):
+There are a number of ways to install both, such as via the [prometheus community helm charts](prometheus-community):

 1. Add the prometheus community helm repository to your local helm